Contact: Thomas Hetmank (Room 314)

 'Need a quick answer?' box on this page.
 Some of the most frequently requested, commonly used services are described below:

 Wireless Internet access is available throughout NCEAS' premises.
-Access instructions are posted in the Conference Rooms and here.
+Access instructions are posted in the conference room and here.
 For faster access and for individuals with older laptops, we provide wired Ethernet connections in our Common Access Rooms, our Lounge, and all offices.
-In addition, our conference rooms provide cables at each seating station, which can be attached directly to your Ethernet network card.
+In addition, our conference room provides cables at each seating station, which can be attached directly to your Ethernet network card.
 To connect your laptop to the Internet you should set it up to use DHCP services (obtaining an IP address automatically) in order to get assigned a proper name and number to operate on our network.

 A visitor account provides login access to a storage area where files can be shared anywhere within our network.
 The password is displayed on machines in our Common Access areas.
 How to access.

 Networked printing is available for visitors and residents, although we encourage users to minimize unnecessary paper use.
 High-speed black-and-white laser printers are located in the Common Access rooms, and a color laser printer is located in room 331.
 Details about our printers and instructions on connecting to them are available on the NCEAS Printers page.

-Both of the Conference Rooms have two data projectors permanently mounted to point at the main screen.
+Our conference room has two data projectors permanently mounted to point at the main screen.
 A highly portable data projector is available upon request, for use in breakout rooms or the lounge.
-The conference rooms and the lounge area are also equipped with SMART whiteboards, which takes collaboration to a new level.
-Detailed instructions on using the projectors and SMART whiteboards, including how to cable them up to your laptop and switch the remote control, are located in each Conference Room.
+The conference room and the lounge area are also equipped with SMART whiteboards, which takes collaboration to a new level.
+Detailed instructions on using the projectors and SMART whiteboards, including how to cable them up to your laptop and switch the remote control, are located in the conference room.